CassandraGoose/cute-items-api-challenge/README.md

 # Fun with Express API

 Oh no!
 This API is broken!
 Find and fix the issues to gain some fluency with Express.
+This project is a good project to use to assess an entry-level React developer's fluency in the hiring pipeline.

 Read through the instructions for more guidance.